-Assistance Dogs UK work with eight assistance dog charities, each with the aim to improve disabled people’s lives and encourage independence.
+Assistance Dogs UK work with assistance dog charities, each with the aim to improve disabled people’s lives and encourage independence.

 While assistance dogs are on the job, it’s crucial that you understand how to behave around them; the smallest of distractions could impair their ability to look after their handler.